jawah/urllib3.future/README.md

 3. Leveraging recent protocols like http2 and http3 transparently.
 Code and behaviors does not change one bit.
 4. You do not depend on the standard library to emit http/1 requests, and that is actually a good news. http.client has numerous known flaws but cannot be fixed as we speak. (e.g. urllib3 is based on http.client)
-5. There a ton of other improvement you may leverage, but for that you will need to migrate to Niquests or update your code to enable specific capabilities, like but not limited to: "DNS over QUIC, HTTP" / "Happy Eyeballs" / "Native Asyncio" / "Advanced Multiplexing".
+5. There a tons of other improvement you may leverage, but for that you will need to migrate to Niquests or update your code to enable specific capabilities, like but not limited to: "DNS over QUIC, HTTP" / "Happy Eyeballs" / "Native Asyncio" / "Advanced Multiplexing".
 6. Non-blocking IO with concurrent streams/requests.
 And yes, transparently.
 7. It relaxes some constraints established by upstream in their version 2, thus making it easier to upgrade from version 1.